szetyng/Guardrails/README.md

 ## Decision-making abilities of agents
 **Todo**
-- [*] p2: how does agent decide how much to demand?
-Static - each agent always demands for 10.
+- [ ] p2: how does agent decide how much to demand?
 - [ ] p2: how does agent decide how much to appropriate?
 According to allocation, or according to greedy wants?
 - [ ] p3: how does head decide to open issue?
   - for now: when resource level <= `k * resources`. `k` is a percentage that represents safety margin of the institution